-- 48. The Committee welcomes the State party's National Plan of Action on Combatting Human Trafficking (2013-2020), and notes the measures taken by Hong Kong, China, to improve victim identification and protection.
-However, the Committee is concerned that China and Hong Kong, China, do not have a comprehensive law criminalizing all forms of human trafficking.
-It is further concerned by the absence of statistics from the State party on investigations, prosecutions and sanctions for criminal offences involving human trafficking.
+- 49. The Committee welcomes the State party's National Plan of Action on Combating Human Trafficking (2013-2020), and notes the measures taken by Hong Kong, China to improve victim identification and protection.
+The Committee is, however, concerned that China, including Hong Kong, China, does not have a comprehensive law criminalizing all forms of human trafficking.
+It is also concerned by the absence of statistics from the State party on investigations, prosecutions and sanctions for criminal offences involving human trafficking.
 The Committee is further concerned by the low number of prosecutions and convictions for trafficking in persons to or from Hong Kong, China.
-While welcoming the information provided by Macao, China on anti-trafficking laws and measures and on services available to victims, the Committee is nevertheless concerned that from 2015 through June 2018, there were only two prosecutions and zero convictions for trafficking in persons (arts.
-2, 5 and 6). - 49.
-The Committee recommends that the State party and Hong Kong, China, adopt comprehensive anti-human trafficking laws that prohibit all forms of human trafficking.
-It further recommends that the State party, including Hong Kong, China, and Macao, China: - (a) Intensify efforts to prevent, detect and combat trafficking in persons; - (b) Consistently apply standard operating procedures for proactively identifying, assisting and rehabilitating victims of trafficking; - (c) Provide in its next periodic report data, disaggregated by nationality or ethnicity of the victims, on the number of acts of trafficking and enslavement identified, investigated, prosecuted and sanctioned, and on remedies and assistance provided to victims.
+While welcoming the information provided by Macao, China on anti-trafficking laws and measures and on services available to victims, the Committee is nevertheless concerned that, from 2015 through June 2018, there were only two prosecutions and zero convictions for trafficking in persons (arts.
+2, 5 and 6). - 50.
+The Committee recommends that the State party, including Hong Kong, China, adopt comprehensive anti-human trafficking laws that prohibit all forms of human trafficking.
+It also recommends that the State party, including Hong Kong, China and Macao, China: - (a) Intensify efforts to prevent, detect and combat trafficking in persons; - (b) Consistently apply standard operating procedures for proactively identifying, assisting and rehabilitating victims of trafficking; - (c) Provide in its next periodic report data, disaggregated by the nationality or ethnicity of the victims, on the number of acts of trafficking and enslavement identified, investigated, prosecuted and sanctioned, and on remedies and assistance provided to victims.